geoadmin/mf-geoadmin3/README.md

 # Flushing AWS CloudFront

 The AWS bucket from `int` and `prod` staging are behing AWS CloudFront distribution.
+You will need to know the AWS Cloudfront Distrubtion ID to be able to flush it.
+The command then look like this :

+`aws cloudfront create-invalidation --distribution-id <DISTRIBUTION_ID> --path <PATH_YOU_WANT_TO_FLUSH>`

 # Point to a target env for all services